smnwltr/wltr.co/_posts/2020-02-22-user-management-in-django.md

 ### Admin

-here, we want to register the forms we just created as well as the model and the fields we want to display:
+Here, we want to register the forms we just created as well as the model and the fields we want to display.
+Head over to the *admin.py* file and make sure it looks like this:

 ```python
 from django.contrib import admin